 NEW YORK, June 9 The dollar rose against a basket of major currencies on Monday as a rise in U.S. government bond yields underpinned support for the greenback following last week's strong U.S. jobs report.

 The dollar extended gains against the euro after the European Central Bank unveiled its latest monetary policy measures to combat deflation last week, which included cutting its main rates to record lows.

 "The price action today is very much an ongoing after-effect of the ECB's actions last week," said Richard Franulovich, senior currency strategist at Westpac Securities in New York.
 He said higher yields on U.S. Treasuries compared to European government bonds drew more demand for the U.S. currency.

 German Bunds outperformed their U.S. counterparts, driving the 10-year yield gaps to 2005 and 2010 levels respectively.
 Benchmark 10-year U.S. Treasury notes were last down 3/32 to yield 2.61 percent.

 The dollar also held gains broadly after the government said Friday the U.S. economy added 217,000 non-farm jobs and brought employment to its pre-recession levels, indicating the economy had snapped back from a harsh winter.

-The dollar's strength against the euro after the ECB measures broadened to include strength against other currencies, including the yen, despite a big upward revision of first-quarter Japanese growth.
+The dollar's strength against the euro after the ECB measures was broad and included the gains against the yen, despite a big upward revision of first-quarter Japanese growth.